daviatkea/rebuild-exercises/README.md

 ### Rules

 - 🚫 You may _NOT_ make changes to "index.html"
-- ✅ You may only make changes to "css/style.css"
+- ✅ You may only make changes to "style.css"

 ### Exercise description